carmona44/npgmd-starter/README.md

 ## Setup

-1. Install Docker Desktop if you haven't done it yet
+1. Install Docker Desktop if you haven't done it yet and open it
 1. Build Docker containers `docker-compose build --no-cache`

 ## Run the app (in the development mode)